sigmaenigma/cloudflare-dns-updater/DNSRecordUpdate/README.md

 2. `cd DNSRecordUpdate`
 3. Modify the config.json file with your CloudFlare API token, Zone ID, DNS record, and Interval, and if you want to force update
 4. Build the Docker image `docker-compose build`
-5. Run the Docker container `docker-compose up`
+5. Run the Docker container `docker-compose up -d`